-Impact on incidence and prevalence
+Incidence and prevalence

-The incidence and cumulative incidence was found to be highest for T2DM, followed by CHD and stroke for the baseline BMI scenario (scenario 0) in 2035 (Table 10 and Table 12).
+The incidence and cumulative incidence was found to be highest for T2DM, followed by CHD and stroke for the baseline BMI scenario (scenario 0) in 2035 (Table 8 and Table 10).
 These diseases are more prevalent and/or have larger relative risks, which is likely to account for this finding.
 Of the cancers, bowel and post-menopausal breast cancer were found to have the highest incidence and cumulative incidence at baseline (scenario 0) in 2035.

-By 2035, the baseline cumulative incidence in the UK for T2DM, CHD and stroke is expected to reach 5,927,083 cases, 3,191,028 cases and 2,255,536 cases, respectively.
+By 2035, the cumulative incidence in the UK for the baseline BMI scenario is expected to reach 5,927,083 cases, 3,191,028 cases and 2,255,536 cases for T2DM, CHD and stroke, respectively.
 The cumulative incidence at baseline in 2035 was predicted to be 969,321 cases and 906,495 cases in the UK population for bowel and post-menopausal breast cancer, respectively.

 Overall, the greater the shift of individuals from the overweight and obese category to the healthy weight category, the greater the extent to which cumulative incidence cases and prevalence cases can be avoided in the future.
-Out of the 11 diseases modelled, a 10% reduction in the prevalence of overweight and obesity (scenario 2) is predicted to have the greatest impact on T2DM (2,841,686 cases), CHD (1,011,436 cases) and stroke (413,550 cases) by 2035 in terms of cumulative incidence cases avoided (Table 13).
+Out of the 11 diseases modelled, a 10% reduction in the prevalence of overweight and obesity (scenario 2) is predicted to have the greatest impact on T2DM (2,841,686 cases), CHD (1,011,436 cases) and stroke (413,550 cases) by 2035 in terms of cumulative incidence cases avoided (Table 11).

-Figure 27 outlines the impact that a 10% reduction in the prevalence of overweight and obesity (scenario 2) is expected to have on the cumulative incidence cases avoided of the 8 BMI-related cancers modelled.
+Figure 26 outlines the impact that a 10% reduction in the prevalence of overweight and obesity (scenario 2) is expected to have on the cumulative incidence cases avoided of the 8 BMI-related cancers modelled.
 This scenario is predicted to have a marked impact on oesophageal cancer, endometrial cancer, post-menopausal breast cancer and bowel cancer.
-A similar trend was observed for prevalence cases avoided, whereby the most marked impact is expected to be observed for endometrial cancer, post-menopausal breast cancer and bowel cancer (Figure 28).
+A similar trend was observed for prevalence cases avoided, whereby the most marked impact is expected to be observed for endometrial cancer, post-menopausal breast cancer and bowel cancer (

+Figure 27).